Body Corporate Pool Safety Compliance.

 Display of pool safety certificate for shared pools.

-A current pool safety certificate must be on display the certificate near the main entrance to the premises or the pool.
+Pool safety certificates for shared pools must be conspicuously displayed near the main entrance to the premises or at a gate or door providing access to the pool.

 If you lose your certificate, you can download and print a hard copy at property search.